Venky Mama: Plot

-Afterwards, Venkatarathnam approaches Pasupathi with the marriage proposal.
+Afterward, Venkatarathnam approaches Pasupathi with a marriage proposal.
 At that moment, Pasupathi bids to aid Venkatarathnam in the upcoming election because his word is an ordinance to the public in the area.
 Anyhow, the plan back-pedals when Venkatarathnam spares and ignominies him.
-All at once, an enraged Pasupathi ploy to slay out Karthik when Venkatarathnam shields him.
-During the interval, as a flabbergast, Ramanarayana asserts that according to Karthik's horoscope, he is born to kill his maternal uncle and the only redress is to split them.
+All at once, an enraged Pasupathi ploy to slay Karthik when Venkatarathnam shields him.
+During the interval, as a flabbergast, Ramanarayana asserts that according to Karthik's horoscope, he is born to kill his maternal uncle, and the only redress is to split them.
 Listening to it, Venkatarathnam and Karthik refuse to accept it.
-But unfortunately, the word befalls as several incidents which make Karthik realize and leaves the house for the protection of his uncle.
+But unfortunately, the word occurs as several incidents which make Karthik realize and leave the house for the protection of his uncle.
 After three years, Ramanarayana announces the actuality of Karthik's presence in the army to fulfill his uncle's ambition.
-Momentarily the story shifts to the present when Venkatarathnam ascertains that Karthik is seized as a hostage by the terrorist to stand-off for their leader who is already dead.
+Momentarily, the story shifts to the present when Venkatarathnam ascertains that Karthik is seized as a hostage by the terrorists to stand off for their leader, who is already dead.
 During that plight, Venkatarathnam determines to swap as the terrorist in the know that it is a suicide mission to him.
-By the time of hand-off, due to Karthik's horoscope, he fires Venkatarathnam oversight him as a blackguard.
+By the time of hand-off, due to Karthik's horoscope, he fires Venkatarathnam, overseeing him as a blackguard.
 At last, Karthik saves his uncle from the deathbed with his idolization confronting the horoscope.
-Finally, the movie ends on a happy note with uncle & nephew pairing up with their love interests with an axiom that horoscope is just a belief but love is a reality.
+Finally, the movie ends on a happy note with an uncle & nephew pairing up with their love interests with a hypothesis that the horoscope is just a belief, but love is a reality.